How to unblock an email on Gmail: 3 steps only (all devices)

 Learning how to unblock an email on Gmail ensures you don’t miss important updates from colleagues, businesses, or friends.
 Whether through the message banner, Gmail settings, or the mobile app, unblocking is quick and reversible.

 From my own experience, I once missed critical travel updates because I had accidentally blocked my airline’s support address.
-After unblocking and adding it to my contacts, the issue was resolved, and I never missed a flight update again.
+After unblocking and adding the address to my address book, the issue was resolved.
+For more simple and practical tech tutorials, explore the Tech How-To Simplified section at Safelyo.